-On , a public hearing was held on the recommended Burnett County Year 2030 Comprehensive Plan at the Burnett County Government Center.
-The hearing was preceded by Class 1 notice and public comments were accepted for 30 days prior to the hearing.
-A total of ## verbal and written comments were recorded during the hearing.
-The vast majority of the comments were very supportive of both adopting and implementing the recommended plan.
+On February 9, 2010, a public hearing was held on the Recommended Draft Burnett County Year 2030 Comprehensive Plan at the Burnett County Government Center.
+The hearing was preceded by Class 1 notice along with local articles and postings.
+Public comments were accepted for 30 days prior to the hearing, along with testimony submitted at the hearing.
+There were 46 comments submitted prior to the public hearing, with 10 opposed and 36 in favor of the Plan as recommended or with modifications.
+Three people submitted oral testimony at the public hearing in favor of the plan with modifications, and there was one additional written comment submitted.